verekia/js-stack-from-scratch/tutorial/11-testing-mocha-chai-sinon/README.md

 ## Mocha and Chai

-- Create an `src/test` folder.
-This folder will mirror our application folder structure, so create a `src/test/client` folder as well (feel free to add `server` and `shared` if you want, but we're not going to write tests for these).

-- In `src/test/client`, create a `state-test.js` file, which we are going to use to test our Redux application life cycle.
+- In `src/client/reducers`, create a `dog-reducer.test.js` file, which we are going to use to test if our reducer is doing its job when dispatching the `makeBark` action.

 We are going to use [Mocha](http://mochajs.org/) as our main testing framework.
 Mocha is easy to use, has tons of features, and is currently the [most popular JavaScript testing framework](http://stateofjs.com/2016/testing/).
 It is very flexible and modular.
 In particular, it lets you use any assertion library you want.
 [Chai](http://chaijs.com/) is a great assertion library that has a lot of [plugins](http://chaijs.com/plugins/) available and lets you choose between different assertion styles.

 - Let's install Mocha and Chai by running `yarn --dev mocha chai`

-In `state-test.js`, write the following:
+In `dog-reducer.test.js`, write the following:

 ```javascript
 /* eslint-disable import/no-extraneous-dependencies, no-unused-expressions */